sanger-pathogens/sanger-pathogens.github.io/README.md

 - force push to master (danger!) `git push -f origin master`
 - rename the repo to `<your-org-name-here>.github.io`

+NB Your pages won't be available after you fork; you need to actually push some changes to `master` before they're browsable.

 ## Licences

 - The scripts, config and templates are licenced under [GPLv3](licences/GPL-LICENCE)